Skip to main content

 Freelancing

-For beginning programmers, particularly those who aren’t ready to leave a steady job in another field, freelancing can provide some income while putting their skills to work on real-world projects.
+For beginning programmers, particularly those who aren’t ready to leave a steady job in another field, freelancing can provide some income while putting their coding skills to work on real-world projects.

 A wide variety of websites match freelance programmers with employers who have projects.
 Three common kinds of sites: